Film Schedule from October 15th to 21st

 Class: Science Fiction

 Marty McFly accidentally travels in a time machine.
-In the 1950s, he sees his parents who have not yet fallen in love and must act like matchmaker and return.
+In the 1950s, he sees his parents who have not yet fallen in love and must act like Cupid and return.

 supercine